unl-nimbus-lab/uav_simulator/README.md

 ### Proceeding with Gazebo

 In order to generate the gazebo portion of the compose file, specify the `-g` flag:

 `python3 generate_compose.py 5 -g`

-NOTE: If you are going to use Gazebo, the gazebo component needs to be
+**DO NOT** run the compose file yet.
+Go to the `/home/catkin_ws` folder either on the host machine or in the VNCd container and run `catkin build`.
+Once the catkin build finishes, run `. devel/setup.bash`. **NOTE** if you are not using the container but you are using Ubuntu on a virtual machine, run `export SVGA_VGPU10=0` to prevent erros in the future.
+Finally launch Gazebo with:

+`roslaunch iq_sim multi_drone.launch`

+After a Gazebo window appears displaying the drones, proceed as normal:

+`cd ~/uav_simulator/swarm_simulator`

+and

+`sudo docker-compose up`